Refine Your Results

 Organic

-A term used to refer to a bead made of a carbon-based material.
-Many beads and other jewelry-making components comprised of pearl, wood, bone, horn and shell fall into this category.
-Also used to describe materials relating to or derived from living matter—for example, coral.
-Explore Organic products
+Refers to a bead made of a carbon-based material.
+Many jewelry-making components composed of pearl, wood, bone, horn and shell fall into this category.

 Birthstone Jewelry